 - Reorient parking and entry in a more suitable location that will improve views

-- Create and furnish exterior patio and meeting spaces on both the upper and lower levels
+- Create and furnish extensive exterior patio and gathering spaces

 Arrival experience and circulation